raphaelJ189/OpenSource_Assignment_CS2_Group06/README.md

 - HTML, CSS, vanilla JavaScript
 - Docker deployment support for Render

-## Session Timeout

-Authenticated pages now show a client-side inactivity warning after 15 minutes and log the user out after 20 minutes unless they continue the session.
-The shared footer script keeps the session alive through `keep-alive.php`, while the PHP auth helper enforces the same timeout server-side.

 ## Local Setup With XAMPP

 1. Start Apache and MySQL in XAMPP.